 - Register on to the electoral roll

 - Ensure you only spend within your means

 - Secure a decent deposit – consider saving longer if possible

-- Speak to a broker with unlimited access to the lenders
+- Speak to a broker who has access to lenders who specialise in adverse credit

 As straightforward as this process is, it is likely you will still need some more in-depth advice into each area, read on for more information.

 How to Get a Mortgage with Bad Credit

 When you’ve been advised that you are not able to get a mortgage, you would be forgiven in feeling frustrated and disappointed.
 For many, this is a complicated and stressful process and if you have had money troubles in the past, or just do not have a credit history at all, there is a strong chance that high street lenders may turn you down – mainly because they do not look at each applicant in the right detail and really take the time to understand what their requirements are and whether they can afford a mortgage or not.

 The popularity of “bad credit mortgages” has grown significantly over the last 3-4 years as many people realise that having black marks on their credit history does not have to stop them from obtaining a mortgage.